fregante/Awesome-WebExtensions/readme.md

 - [wext-manifest-loader](https://github.com/abhijithvijayan/wext-manifest-loader) - Webpack loader that lets you specify `manifest.json` properties to appear only in specific browsers.
 - [webextension-manifest-loader](https://github.com/jsmnbom/webextension-manifest-loader) - Webpack loader that loads browser tailored manifest.json.
 It also imports all importable properties, allowing you to have 'manifest.json' as your only webpack entry point.
 - [webpack-extension-reloader](https://github.com/rubenspgcavalcante/webpack-extension-reloader) - A Webpack plugin to automatically reload browser extensions during development.
-- [webpack-target-webextension](https://github.com/awesome-webextension/webpack-target-webextension) - Adds code-splitting support to WebExtensions build with Webpack
+- [webpack-target-webextension](https://github.com/awesome-webextension/webpack-target-webextension) - Adds code-splitting support to WebExtensions build with Webpack.

 ## Testing